-1.1 Index on Censorship as manager of Mapping Media Freedom is committed to safeguarding the privacy of visitors to mappingmediafreedom.org; we strive to minimise the amount of information we collect or allow to be collected by third parties on our website; in this policy, we explain how we will treat your personal information.
+1.1 The European Centre for Press and Media Freedom (ECPMF) as manager of Mapping Media Freedom is committed to safeguarding the privacy of visitors to mappingmediafreedom.org; we strive to minimise the amount of information we collect or allow to be collected by third parties on our website; in this policy, we explain how we will treat your personal information.

-1.6 Index on Censorship is committed to safeguarding the privacy of visitors to mappingmediafreedom.org; we strive to minimise the amount of information we collect or allow to be collected by third parties on our website; in this policy, we explain how we will treat your personal information.
+1.6 The European Centre for Press and Media Freedom (ECPMF) is committed to safeguarding the privacy of visitors to mappingmediafreedom.org; we strive to minimise the amount of information we collect or allow to be collected by third parties on our website; in this policy, we explain how we will treat your personal information.